 When you hear the word “Stargate” today, odds are you’ll think of this 1997 series and not the 1994 film that inspired it.
 That’s a testament to just how good SG-1 was, and to the way the series was able to build out an incredibly rich television franchise (with four live-action series and counting) from a movie that, while relatively successful, didn’t really leave a huge impact on pop culture.
 Granted, it wasn’t exclusively set in space, but much of the action took place on other planets and in other galaxies.
 All that is thanks to one of the greatest storytelling devices ever created….the stargate itself.

 These days, every property wants to create a franchise universe, but they should look to Stargate to see how it’s done.

 The term “Space Western” gets thrown around a lot, so much that it’s considered an actual genre.
 Even Star Trek is often called a Space Western.
 But there is no show that encapsulates that term like 2001’s Firefly.
 There are horses and pioneers and bar fights and six-shooters — and it’s all in outer space!
 There had never been anything else to take the concept of the Space Wester to such literal extremes as Firefly.

 7. Battlestar Galactica

-Reboots are everywhere in Hollywood, and usually ,they’re considered trash.
+Reboots are everywhere in Hollywood, and usually, they’re considered trash by fans of the original property.
 So for a show to reboot a classic TV series and be considered superior by just about everyone, you know you’ve got something special.
 And that’s what Battlestar Galactica is.
 The 2004 series not only served as a successful reboot, but it went places the original never dreamed, becoming one of the smartest shows to ever air on television.
 For that reason, many consider it to be the greatest science-fiction series of all time.